kithmina1999/worklenz-astro/src/content/blog/kissflow-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [float-alternative, proofhub-alternative, ticktick-alternative, worksection-alternative]
+related: [hyve-self-hosted-alternative, infinity-self-hosted-alternative, notion-self-hosted-alternative, teamwork-self-hosted-alternative]
 ---